Lazarevac: Education

 The town has 3 elementary schools, OŠ Vojislav Voka Savić, OŠ Dule Karaklajić, and OŠ Knez Lazar, which together have about 3000 students.

 There are also 2 high schools, Kolubara Technical School and the Lazarevac Gymnasium.

+Sports

+FK Kolubara is the local football club, they played the 2021–22 and 22-23 seasons in the Serbian top tier, the SuperLiga.

 Attractions

 One of the main attractions in Lazarevac is the Church of St. Demetrius.
 It is essentially a mausoleum, a main memorial room, built in the memory of Serbian and Austro-Hungarian army soldiers that were killed at the Battle of Kolubara.
 40,000 killed soldiers, both Serbian and Austro-Hungarian, were buried in the memorial ossuary of the church's crypt.
 It is the largest World War I necropolis in Serbia.
 "The Committee to raise a memorial church and crypt in Lazarevac" was established in order the build the church.
 In the 1937 Committee was disbanded and "The Society for raising a memorial church with crypt in Lazarevac" was formed instead, led by a priest Borivoje Đorđević.
 Finally, the temple was built by the Russian émigré architect Ivan Afanasjevič Rik between 1938 and 1941.
 In the architectural and urban environment of Lazarevac, the temple stands as a significant achievement of interwar Serbian church architecture.

 There is also a Modern gallery in the town, with the rich collection of paintings, graphics and sculptures, the "Kamengrad" ("Stoneville"), a park enriched with the stone sculptures chiseled by Bogosav Živković, and a Cultural Center.
 Outside of the town there are three wooden churches from the 18th century, a spring of natural mineral water and several archaeological finds.
 Other touristic features in the vicinity of Lazarevac include the Ćelije monastery and the Vrače hill, where Dimitrije Tucović, Serbian socialist theorist, was killed in November 1914 during the Battle of Kolubara.

 In Baroševac grow a grove of giant sequoia trees which were brought from California as a part of a program to find species for re-foresting the barren bottom of the coal mines' emptied parts.
 The trees had only reached a height of 30m as of 2011, and are continuing to be studied as they develop in this manufactured habitat.

 There is a game hunting ground "Kolubara" in the municipality.